KenKundert/inform/README.rst

    testing.
 If not given, sys.stderr is used.
 \**kwargs:
-   Any additional keyword arguments are made attributes that are ignored by Messenger, but may be accessed by the messengers.
+   Any additional keyword arguments are made attributes that are ignored by Inform, but may be accessed by the informants.

-The Messenger class provides the following user accessible methods.
-Most of these methods are also available as functions, which act on the current Messenger.
+The Inform class provides the following user accessible methods.
+Most of these methods are also available as functions, which act on the current Inform.

 set_logfile():
    Allows you to change the logfile (only available as a method).